Beyond Exascale: Dataflow Domain Translation on a Cerebras Cluster: Introduction

 Today, new computer architectures are addressing strong scaling.
-Characterized by massively-parallel, spatial, and data-flow architectures, these platforms are composed of a large number of Processing Elements (PEs) arranged in a grid and locally connected with a Network on Chip (NOC) router.
+These massively parallel, spatial, and data-flow centric platforms are composed of a large number of Processing Elements (PEs) arranged in a grid and locally connected with a Network on Chip (NOC) router.
 Each PE resembles a small Von Neumann computer with a processor and local memory composed of SRAM.
-The Wafer Scale Engine (WSE) by Cerebras Systems\cite{HotChips}, the Dojo by Tesla\cite{Dojo_micro}, the Reconfigurable Dataflow Architecture by Sambanova\cite{Sambanova_micro} and the Tensor Streaming Processor by Groq\cite{Grok_Micro} are examples of these kind of architectures.
-The WSE is unique among these as it is the only one that is manufactured at a full wafer scale with no chiplets or interposer giving it unique processing and power benefits.
-There is a natural resemblance between these kind of architectures and the principle of locality in physics.
+The Wafer Scale Engine (WSE) by Cerebras Systems\cite{HotChips}, the Dojo by Tesla\cite{Dojo_micro}, the Reconfigurable Dataflow Architecture by Sambanova\cite{Sambanova_micro} and the Tensor Streaming Processor by Groq\cite{Grok_Micro} are examples of this kind of architecture.
+There is a natural resemblance between spatial architectures and the principle of locality in physics.
 Namely, when an object is represented in local PE memory, the influence of its surroundings becomes available with low latency and at speeds comparable to L1 cache access.
-This makes these kind of architectures highly efficient for evaluating PDEs as it was shown for single-device PDE solvers \cite{WSE_HPC_1, WSE_HPC_2}.
+The WSE is unique among these platforms as it is the only one that is manufactured at a full wafer scale with no chiplets or interposer giving it unique processing and power benefits.
+This was confirmed by previous studies that demonstrated that a single WSE node is highly efficient for evaluating PDEs in \cite{WSE_HPC_1, WSE_HPC_2}.

-We present the first distributed PDE solver on a cluster of WSEs.
+Here, we present the first distributed PDE solver on a cluster of WSEs.
 Further, we introduce a novel approach, based on the principle of locality, that maintains both physical and temporal locality across this spatial architecture so that networking latencies are completely hidden.
-We demonstrate the method by applying it to the solve two systems: (1) the heat equation (HE) and (2) full-Earth tsunami simulations using Shallow Water Equations (SWE).
+We demonstrate the method by applying it to the solve two systems: (1) the heat equation (HE) with 5- and 9-point stencils, and (2) full-Earth tsunami simulations using Shallow Water Equations (SWE).